secretstartups/handbook/content/handbook/engineering/development/analytics/analytics-instrumentation/_index.md

 We estimate issues async and aim to provide an initial estimate (weight) for all issues scheduled for an upcoming milestone.

 We require a minimum of two estimations for weighing an issue.
+Exceptions can be made for issues that come up during the milestone or if only a single engineer with the required specialty is available.
 We consider reacting with a ➕ emoji to the estimation as agreeing with it (and thus contributing to the minimal count of estimations).
 If both estimations agree, the engineer who did the second estimation should add the agreed-upon weight to the issue.
 If there is disagreement, the second engineer should @-mention the first one to resolve the conflict.

+Estimating includes adding a "Proposed Solution" to the issue if none is documented yet or the estimation brings up a different one than originally documented.
+Spikes are exempted from this as discovering solutions is their main point and we default spike issues to a weight of 8.

 In planning and estimation, we value [velocity over predictability](/handbook/engineering/development/principles/#velocity-over-predictability).
 The main goal of our planning and estimation is to focus on the [MVC](/handbook/values/#minimal-viable-change-mvc), uncover blind spots, and help us achieve a baseline level of predictability without over-optimizing.
 We aim for 70% predictability instead of 90%.

-We default spike issues to a weight of 8.

 If an issue has many unknowns where it's unclear if it's a 1 or a 5, we will be cautious and estimate high (5).